-How to wear a scarf this Spring
+How to wear a scarf this Summer

 While the stereotypical image of a Spring day is framed around a clear sky, bright sun and light breeze, there’s always a surprise around the corner, so it’s important that our wardrobes be equipped for it.
 Fortunately, the preparation isn’t all that hard, because as long as you’re carrying one key accessory, you’re guaranteed to see yourself through a drearier forecast with ease.
 What is it, we hear you ask?
 Simple: a scarf.

 Specifically, a Tamaki Niime scarf – a broad selection of which has just arrived as part of our Spring/Summer 2022 collection.
 Inspired by nature and woven on vintage looms in Japan, the selection comes in a variety of colourways, each of which is one of a kind thanks to the traditional saki-zome technique employed upon creation.
 Feathery and light, it’s the perfect layer to seal your relaxed ensemble this Spring (and with its artistic appearance, an instant way to inject some colour too).
 If that sounds like a good idea, we suggest adding one to your basket stat, but before you do, here’s five cultural cases for men who proved the power of the broader spring accessory.